Google Maps Know Before You Go (What It Means for Your Hearing Clinic)

 Make Policies Crystal Clear

-Cancellation policies confuse potential clients.
-Deposit requirements make them nervous.
-Unclear policies cost you bookings.
+Cancellation policies confuse potential patients.
+Trial periods and return policies on hearing aids make them nervous.
+Unclear policies cost you appointments.

 Write these out in simple terms on your website.
 No legal jargon or confusing conditions.

 That’s clear.
 Google can use that.
-Potential clients can understand it before they book.
+Potential patients can understand it before they book.

 The Social Media Connection